wechange-eg/cosinnus-core/cosinnus_frontend/README.md

 1. Dotfile

 Copy .env.dist to .env and configure settings:
-- BASE_URL: The base URL of the platform, e.g. https://staging.wechange.de
+- BASE_URL: The base URL of the platform, http://localhost:8000
-- API_URL: The absolute API path of the platform, e.g. https://staging.wechange.de/api/v2
+- API_URL: The absolute API path of the platform, http://localhost:8000/api/v2
 - USER_EMAIL and USER_PASSWORD: Initial data for the login form for convenience

 2. Install requirements

 `npm install`

-3. Run development server
+3. Build bundle

-`npm run start`
+`npm run watch`

 4. Available scripts